SarahCreager/reading-note/code401/class7.md

 **Write the following steps in the correct order:**

+1).
+Register your application to get a client_id and client_secret
+2).
+Ask the client if they want to sign in via a third party
+3).
+Redirect to a third party authentication endpoint
+4).
+Receive authorization code
+5).
+Make a request to the access token endpoint
+6).
 Receive access token
-Redirect to a third party authentication endpoint Register your application to get a client_id and client_secret Make a request to a third-party API endpoint
+7).
+Make a request to a third-party API endpoint
-Ask the client if they want to sign in via a third party Receive authorization code
-Make a request to the access token endpoint

 **What can you do with an authorization code?**

+Authorization code is temporary code that the client exchanges for an access token.

 **What can you do with an access token?**

+"Access tokens are used in token-based authentication to allow an application to access an API.
+The application receives an access token after a user successfully authenticates and authorizes access, then passes the access token as a credential when it calls the target API" - Auth0 Docs

 **What’s a benefit of using OAuth instead of your own basic authentication?**

+0Auth is more secure and the user does not have to provide a password.

 ## Vocabulary Terms